apache/camel/examples/camel-example-docs/README.txt

 any .dot files under
   target/site/cameldoc

-You can see the routing rules by looking at the java code in the src/main/java directory and the Spring XML configuration file in src/main/resources/META-INF/spring
+You can see the routing rules by looking the Spring XML configuration file in src/main/resources/META-INF/spring

 If you hit any problems please let us know on the Camel Forums